 Note

-Comparing the source table against the dimension table will fundamentally gives you what new records need to be added to the dimension table.
+When you compare the source table against the dimension table, you'll find what new records need to be added to the dimension table.

-Once the merge completes, be sure to expand the newly created column by only selecting the Count column to be expanded.
+After the merge completes, expand the newly created column by selecting only the Count column to be expanded.

-Filter this column to only keep null values, which represent the values that don't exist in the Dimension table today.
-The result yields a single record for Adrian King in the Northwest region.
+Filter this column to keep only null values, which represent the values that don't exist in the Dimension table today.
+The result shows a single record for Adrian King in the Northwest region.

-Remove the Count column and rename this query to be called CompareStoM.
+Remove the Count column and rename this query to CompareStoM.

-The next step requires you to add missing fields to your record such as the StartDate, EndDate, IsCurrent, and even the SalesRepID.
-However, while the first three are easy to define with a simple formula, the SalesRepID requires you to first calculate this value from the existing values in the Dimension table.
+The next step requires you to add missing fields to your record such as the StartDate, EndDate, IsCurrent, and the SalesRepID.
+The first three are easy to define with a formula, but the SalesRepID requires you to first calculate this value from the existing values in the Dimension table.

 Get the sequence of identifiers from the Dimension table

 Reference the existing Dimension table and rename the query to LastID.
-You'll reference this query in the future.
+You'll reference this query later.

-Assuming that the value of the query is an integer that increments by one every time there are new records added, you can implement a logic that finds the maximum value in the SalesRepID.
-Right select the SalesRepID and select the option to drill down.
+Assuming that the value of the query is an integer that increments by one each time new records are added, you can implement logic that finds the maximum value in the SalesRepID.
+Right-select the SalesRepID and select the option to drill down.

-This yields a list and in the ribbon you'll now have the statistics options where you can choose the option to calculate the maximum value of this list:
+This creates a list and in the ribbon you'll now see the statistics options where you can choose the option to calculate the maximum value of this list:

-Add another custom step after the previous step added and replace the formula for this step of your query with the formula below that calculates the max value from the SalesRepID and add one to it or establish the value one as the seed for new records in case your table doesn't have any records
+Add another custom step after the previous step and replace the formula for this step of your query with the formula below.
+This formula calculates the max value from the SalesRepID and adds one to it, or establishes the value one as the seed for new records if your table doesn't contain any records:

 try #"Calculated maximum" +1 otherwise 1